CRIMINAL CASES AT TEMPE MUNICIPAL COURT

 Your First Court Date at Tempe Municipal Court is Located in Your Paperwork

-You should have paperwork that advises you of your first court date at Tempe Municipal Court.
+You should have paperwork that advises about your first court date at Tempe Municipal Court.
 That paperwork is either your release order or your citation.
 If you did not get either of those, you’ll instead get a summons in the mail that tells you when you need to go to Court.

 What to Do When You Get to Tempe Municipal Court for Your First Court Date.